polywrap/python-client/README.md

 In order to assure the integrity of the modules Polywrap Python Client uses [pytest 7.1.3](https://docs.pytest.org/en/7.1.x/contents.html) as a testing framework.

-To run the tests locally, from the terminal `cd` into the appropriate module, for example `./toolchain/packages/py/polywrap-wasm` or `./toolchain/packages/py/polywrap-client`, and run this command:
+To run the tests locally, make sure your `cwd` is the appropriate module, for example `polywrap-wasm` or `polywrap-client`, and run these commands if you haven't already:
  - `poetry shell` to start env
  - `poetry install` to have all dependencies locally

+Finally, to execute the test suite:
  - `poetry run pytest` to test your module

 This last command will run a series of scripts that verify that the specific module of the client is performing as expected in your local machine.
 The output on your console should look something like this: